ralphwetzel/theonionbox/README_v4.md

 ---

 ### Messages
-The section _Tor | Message_ displays the messages received from the Tor node(s) monitored and from your Box.
+The section _Box | Messages_ displays the messages received from the Tor node(s) monitored and from your Box.

 ![image](docs/images/messages.png)